joshkunz/ashuffle/readme.md

 this should generate the 'ashuffle' binary.
 Drop it anywhere in your path and you should be good to go.

+Oh, and in the case you're wondering why it's called 'ashuffle' it's because it implements 'automatic shuffle' mode.

   [1]: https://github.com/Joshkunz/binfiles/blob/master/ashuffle